ptupitsyn/ptupitsyn.github.io/_posts/2023-09-11-ValueTask.md

 # Conclusion

-* Benchmark your code to catch performance regressions
+* Benchmark every change to catch performance regressions
 * Use `ValueTask` when there is any chance that the method will complete synchronously

 # Links